 Is there a penalty for misuse of the Voters List?

 Yes.
-Every person guilty of an election offence is liable, on summary conviction, to a fine of not more than $10,000 or imprisonment for a term of not more than 1 year, or both [s.
+A person guilty of an election offence is subject to a fine of up to $10,000 or imprisonment for a term of up to one year, or both [s.
 185(1) of EA].

 Can a Voters List be used for research or historical purposes?